R2-D2: Rogue One

 R2-D2 makes a cameo appearance in Rogue One alongside C-3PO.

 Television

 R2-D2 and C-3PO had their own animated series, Star Wars: Droids, set before they came into Luke Skywalker's possession.
 This was excluded from the new canon in 2014.
 They also appear in both the live action and animated segments of the Star Wars Holiday Special.
-In the animated segment they are rescued by a mysterious hunter, Boba Fett who offers to help them.
+In the animated segment they are rescued by a mysterious bounty hunter, Boba Fett, who offers to help them.
 Later R2-D2 intercepts a transmission between Darth Vader and Fett - thus confirming to him, C-3PO and the others Fett's true allegiances.

 R2-D2 makes a guest appearance with C-3PO, Luke Skywalker (and Mark Hamill) and Chewbacca in an episode of The Muppet Show.